PiggyChu620/MindustryRandomPlanet/README.md

 *v0.2.8*
 - Make every map contains either sand tiles or scrap since Sand is needed in literally every production

+*v0.3*
+- Wave generations that combine units of both planets is finally done!
+You think you are OP because you got access to both technologies!?
+Well, think again!

 ---